-was an international business that didn't want the bad press-but local companies still need to do business and some development is inevitable.
-So we try to influence the way such plans take shape.
+international company who didn't want the bad press - but local companies still need to do business, and some land development is inevitable.
+So we are trying to influence the way such plans take shape.
 Although the park was set up to safeguard nesting areas, the Bald Ibises also feed on land outside the reserve, which is not effectively protected.
 Most Moroccans are unaware of the bird and the problems it faces.
 But then again, how many of you know which are the rarest birds in your country?